yieldblox/oracle-aggregator/README.md

 * decimals `u32` - The decimals of the source oracle
 * resolution `u32` - The resolution of the source oracle (in seconds)

-Up to 20 additional assets can be supported.
+Up to 50 additional assets can be supported.

 ### Last Price Method

 The aggregator will attempt to fetch the assets price via `lastprice` first.
 Some oracles opt to return `None` if the latest round did not reach consensus, or there was an issue.
 In this case, the aggregator will attempt to call `price` for each `resolution` period since the current timestamp, up to the `max_age` of a price.
-If no price can be resolved that is at most `max_age` old, the aggregator will panic.
+If no price can be resolved that is at most `max_age` old, the aggregator will return `None`.

 ## Safety